kgateway-dev/kgateway/docs/content/installation/advanced_configuration/wasm.md

    docker push localhost:8888/myorg/my-wasm-getter:1.0.0
    ```
 4. Edit your `gateway-proxy` deployment to add an init container and mount a shared volume.
 For a full example, see this [`gateway-proxy-wasm.yaml` file](https://github.com/solo-io/gloo-edge-use-cases/blob/main/docs/gateway-proxy-wasm.yaml).
+   1. Get the configuration for the `gateway-proxy` deployment.
+      ```sh
+      kubectl get -n gloo-system deployment gateway-proxy -o yaml > gateway-proxy-wasm.yaml
+      ```
-   1. In the `spec.template.spec.volumes` section, add a volume named `wasm-filters` that all the containers in the template can access.
+   2. In the `spec.template.spec.volumes` section, add a volume named `wasm-filters` that all the containers in the template can access.
       ```yaml
             volumes:
             - configMap: